FullStackForger/fs-sniff/README.md

 ### `file(path, options)`

 Method `file` allows "sniffing" options object to be passed as a second parameter.
-It should have either of (or both) properties
+It should have either of (or both) properties:

  - `index` - array of index files

 ```js